Organizations and Facilities

 Busan, Hub of Film and Visual Culture

-Busan City has established its status as a global hub city of visual culture with its successful hosting of the Busan International Film Festival (BIFF), which has now become a very significant annual event and the most influential film festival in Asia.
-The city has fostered the film and media industry, attempting to make it a major industry of Busan in the future and to give a boost to the local economy.
+Busan City has established its status as a global hub city for visual culture with the successful hosting of the Busan International Film Festival (BIFF), which has now become a very significant annual event and the most influential film festival in Asia.
+The city has fostered the film and media industry, attempting to make it a major industry of Busan in the future and to provide a boost to the local economy.

-In addition, Busan has been successfully hosting film related events including the Busan International Film Festival (BIFF), Busan International Advertising Festival (BIAF), Busan International Short Film Festival (BISFF), Busan International Kids Film Festival (BlKi), and GSTAR International Gaming Exhibition, and opened marketplaces for international film business like the Asian Film Market (AFM) and Busan Contents Market (BCM) to expand its talent base.
-Busan is growing into the leading one-stop film industry center in Korea for the investment, planning, production and distribution of films.
+In addition, Busan has been successfully hosting film related events for years, including the Busan International Film Festival (BIFF), Busan International Advertising Festival (BIAF), Busan International Short Film Festival (BISFF), Busan International Kids & Youth Film Festival (BlKY), and GSTAR International Gaming Exhibition, and opened up marketplaces for the international film business, like the Asian Film Market (AFM) and Busan Contents Market (BCM), in order to expand its talent base.
+Busan is growing into the leading one-stop film industry center in Korea for investment, planning, production and the distribution of films.

 The title, City of Film, owes much to the annual Busan International Film Festival and Busan International Short Film Festival.

 However, what really promotes the city as a film hub of Asia is a firm determination of the city authorities and the citizens natural love of film.

 ※ Since February 24, 2011, the official festival name was changed from ‘Pusan International Film Festival’ to ‘Busan International Film Festival’.